-The Archaeology Field School
+Archaeology Field School

-At our field school, you will be introduced to the techniques of a dig, from recognising archaeological contexts and features on the site through to cleaning, excavating and recording them.
+During the field school, you will be introduced to the techniques of a dig, from recognising archaeological contexts and features on the site through to cleaning, excavating and recording them.
 You will gain direct experience in all aspects of the excavation, from recognising ancient artefacts to learning how to read the wider landscape.

 “This experience at the 'sharp end' of archaeology confirmed my love for this subject, and I felt I was part of a fascinating investigation into the past of our ancestors.
 Furthermore, I gained skills in [artefact] cleaning and recording, and improved my communication skills by creating friendships and assisting with numerous visits from the public.”

 You'll come away with a variety of skills and experiences while contributing to our growing list of finds and discoveries.

 For example, you'll learn:

 - knowledge of archaeological field techniques and site recording methods

 - the ability to distinguish between individual archaeological contexts prior to excavation

 - the ability to record archaeological contexts (in both written and drawn form)

 - on-site handling and processing of artefacts